ZuraizAhmedShehzad/Linear-Regression/README.md

 # Linear-Regression
-It is basic implementation of linear regression model using sklearn library
+It is a basic implementation of linear regression model using sklearn library